-The HVLP design is also a big boon for efficiency.
+The HVLP spray design is also a big boon for efficiency.
 HVLP’s create less overspray and bounce back than airless systems and traditional compressor guns.
-The Campbell-Hausfield set is no exception!
+The Campbell-Hausfeld set is no exception!
 These tools will make the most of any coating.
-The fact that you can adjust the pressure as well as the spray pattern makes them much more versatile than other budget guns.
+The fact that you can adjust the pressure, as well as the spray patterns, makes them much more versatile than other budget hvlp spray guns.

-The most obvious feature to love about the Campbell-Hausfield set is that it comes with 2 guns for the price of 1!
-For less than $75, you get two good-quality guns and everything you need to use them, aside from your compressor and hose.
+The most obvious feature to love about the Campbell-Hausfeld set is that it comes with 2 paint sprayers for the price of 1!
+For less than $75, you get two good-quality spray guns and everything you need to use them, aside from your compressor and hose.

-Even though they’re inexpensive, these have better build quality than other budget guns.
-That’s because they’re made by Campbell-Hausfield, a company with real pedigree in the painting world.
-These aren’t their nicest guns, but we think it’s better to buy entry models from a company that also makes high-end models!
-That expertise and design travels down the lineup.
+Even though they’re inexpensive, these have better build quality than other budget paint sprayers.
+That’s because they’re made by Campbell-Hausfeld, a company with a real pedigree in the painting world.
+It isn’t their best paint sprayer, but we think it’s better to buy entry models from a company that also makes high-end models!
+That expertise and design travel down the lineup.

-Each of these guns is built from sturdy metal, with brass spray tips that are much better than expected at this price.
+Each of these hvlp paint sprayers is built from sturdy metal, with brass spray tips that are much better than expected at this price.
 The adjustment knobs are metal, and so are all the fittings.
-While these guns are a bit bare-bones, we prefer no-frills metal to something more sophisticated which just falls apart.
+While these hvlp paint sprayers are a bit bare-bones, we prefer no-frills metal to something more sophisticated which just falls apart.

-In this set, you get one detail gun and one average-sized coverage gun:
+In this set, you get one detail gun and one average-sized coverage paint spray: